fhiso/tsc-governance/board/report-2018.md

 The FHISO Board of Directors would like to take this opportunity to update you, our members and other interested parties, on our activities over the last year, and our plans, as well as our concerns, for the future.
-This is first time we have prepared a report of this nature, covering all aspects of the organisation, but we plan to do this annually in the future.
+This is the first time we have prepared a report of this nature, covering all aspects of the organisation, but we plan to do this annually in the future.